Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ## General West Coast Swing knowledge

-- There are 5 pattern types:
+- There are 6 pattern types:

   - four count triple pairs (4 beats)
   - side passes (6 beats): result in 0.5 turns
   - sugar pushes (6 beats)
   - whips (8 beats)
+  - dips
+  - aerials

 - Side passes are named from the leader's perspective.
 For example, in a left pass, the follower passes by the leader's left side.